 Changing stress responses and binge eating patterns

-I’ve made changes in other behaviors I did not think about before Becca’s class including how I breathe, sit, and how much tension I use in chewing and holding a fork.
-This plus improving my posture and relaxing my hands, arms and jaw have made a difference in my stress reactions, how I eat and also when I’m sitting and working at my laptop.”
+I’ve made changes in other behaviors I did not think about before Rebecca’s class including how I breathe, and how much tension I use in chewing and even holding a fork.
+This plus improving my posture and relaxing my hands and jaw have made a big difference in

 Ashley T. Chicago, IL